binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 </br></br></br></br></br></br></br>

 Note:
-Discuss: the 3.8 year journey that has brought purpleteam from a proof of concept (PoC) to where it is now.
+Discuss: the 3.8 year journey that has brought PurpleTeam from a proof of concept (PoC) to where it is now.

 * Finished writing book series to help Developers up-skill their security
 * Lots of workshops with the PoC to elicit Developer feedback and confirm that what I wrote about was actually true